IvLabs/stagewise-knowledge-distillation/README.md

 - [x] train teacher network
 - [x] pretrain the child network
 - [x] try using different sized networks (keep decreasing the size of the network, take it where there is a big difference of accuracy between teacher and
-- [x] train one block at a time of student, then train classifier part on data
+- [x] train one block at a time of student, then train classifier part on data (works better)

-- [ ] Use smaller dataset for knowledge distillation
+- [x] Use smaller dataset for knowledge distillation

+- [ ] repeat each one five times.
+- [ ] Use bigger resnets as teachers (e.g Teacher: ResNet101, Student: ResNet34, ResNet18)

+### Secondary Aim:
+generalize for other types of networks.
+Mainly start with UNets.
 (if nothing works out we'll take this as a paper reimplementation of https://arxiv.org/abs/1412.6550 so no harm)